 - products for military use

-- large scale fixed installations that perform specific industrial operations
+- large-scale fixed installations which perform specific industrial operations

 Who is responsible for compliance?